-RYSE head tells Medtech Insight about his firm’s shift to investing in virtual primary care and telemedicine.
+RYSE tells Medtech Insight about the firm’s shift to investing in virtual primary care and telemedicine.

 Securing funding for early-stage companies is a challenge at the best of times but with COVID19 the challenge may be even greater.
 For London-based asset management firm RYSE, the pandemic caused a rethink of its six-month investment program for early-stage digital health and medtech start-ups.